 "It's just not something that I've thought about to be quite honest," he told Access Hollywood at the time.
 "I don't see it happening."

 Which isn't to say he had turned his back on Beverly Hills, 90210 or didn't keep in touch with the crew who once comprised his circle of everyday best friends.
 While he wasn't up for playing Dylan again, Perry regularly joined his castmates at events where tribute was being paid to their classic Fox show.

 Perhaps all he needed was more time to think it over.

 He joked on Today in 2017, raking his hand through his still-enviable 'do, that if he got "the hair back up" he'd be down for a reunion.
 But, he added, they had "talked about it recently" and he would "very much be interested in doing it this time.
 I'd like to get back with them and work with my guys.
 I'd been doing something else and that's been fun, but I would love to do scenes with Shannen again" and see how all the characters turned out.

-Perry did not, however, appear to be involved with BH 90210, the six-episode Beverly Hills, 90210 meta-reinvention that Fox aired last year, on which the rest of the principle actors played versions of themselves, reunited at Tori Spelling's behest for a reboot of their hit show.
-Luke's absence is noted solemnly, but without explanation.
+Perry did not, however, appear to be involved with BH 90210, the six-episode Beverly Hills, 90210 meta-reinvention that Fox aired in 2019, on which the rest of the principle actors played versions of themselves who were reunited at a cash-strapped Tori Spelling's behest for a reboot of their hit show.
+Perry's absence was noted on the show solemnly, but without explanation.

-But even though Dylan McKay was spoken of but remained unseen on the CW's 90210 and the new show had no choice but to go on without Luke Perry, just the mention of either name conjures an indelible presence.
+But even though Dylan McKay was spoken of but remained unseen on the CW's 90210 and BH90210 had no choice but to go on without Perry, just the mention of either name conjures an indelible presence.
 And while hearing his name continues to hurt, remembering and appreciating that presence will always help.